Divyanshii/100-Days-Of-Code/README.md

 # 100DaysOfCode Challenge
 I'm excited to kickstart my 100DaysOfCode journey!
-Over the next 100 days, I'll be diving into Java programming and documenting my progress every step of the way.
+Over the next 100 days, I'll be diving into programming and documenting my progress every step of the way.
 Join me on this learning adventure! <br>
-<b> Platform: </b> HackerRank <br>
 <b> Start Date: </b> 20/02/2024 <br>
 <b> End Date: </b> 30/05/2024
 ## What is the 100DaysOfCode Challenge?